 Since avocados contain the highest fat content of any fruit, it seems illogical to think they might actually help people lose their belly fat.

 It's fair to say that the niche organisation probably doesn't have a hugely difficult task at hand: for some reason, avocados have nestled themselves firmly into modern cultural consciousness.
-They're so revered that 'avocado proposals' are officially 'a thing', whereas recent predictions outlined that their US popularity is unlikely to diminish any time soon.
+They're so revered that 'avocado proposals' are officially '

 The study is still recruiting eligible participants (guidelines are listed here) so, if you're looking for an excuse to eat guacamole every day for the foreseeable future, this could be your dream opportunity.